hansliss/tcpproxy/README.md

   payloads are reconstructed.
 Events contain the timestamp, direction, source IP, connection identifier, and payload, and they can be routed to multiple back-ends without touching the hot-path forwarding code.
-- The optional AMQP integration keeps the C proxy dependency-free: all AMQP specifics live in the helper process, which can be swapped by setting `TCPPROXY_AMQP_HELPER`.
+- The optional AMQP integration is now handled entirely inside the proxy via librabbitmq, so no external helper needs to be shipped or configured.
-- By default CMake installs the helper under `/usr/local/libexec/tcpproxy` (or the equivalent path for your chosen prefix); running the proxy directly from the build tree should export `TCPPROXY_AMQP_HELPER` so tests can locate the in-tree script.
 - The overall install prefix defaults to `/usr/local`; adjust it via `-DCMAKE_INSTALL_PREFIX=` when configuring if you need a different layout.